geomarker-io/codec/inst/codec_data/voter_participation/README.md

 Voter lists exported from https://votehamiltoncountyohio.gov are downloaded and converted into census-tract level voting participation rates for recent elections.

-Versions are tagged based on the semantic version of the code and the date on which the data is based separated by a hypen (e.g., `0.1-20241104` is the 0.1 version of the code that downloaded the voter records on November 4th, 2024).
+Semantic versions of this data resource are increased even when code does not change because voter list exports are updated and released every day prior to 9am.

 - Use https://votehamiltoncountyohio.gov/download.php?file=VoterListExport-20240905-no.csv pattern to download files; data will change depending on date of download, but script always uses the current date.
 (Note that historical voter records are not available using the VoterListExport URLs.)
+This may require separately visiting and requesting voter lists by clicking the ["Export to CSV" button](https://votehamiltoncountyohio.gov/campaign-media/voter-lists/).
 - Assume that each voter's address represents their most recently registered address and may not reflect their registered address during older elections.
 - Concatenate `AddressPreDirectional`, `AddressNumber`, `AddressStreet`, `AddressSuffix`, `CityName`, `"OH"` and `AddressZip` to create `voter_address`.
 - Use the "[voting history legend](https://votehamiltoncountyohio.gov/campaign-media/voter-lists/)" described in the data documentation to dichotomize the voting status for each voter in each election.
 Voters were considered to have participated if they voted (either in person on election day, absentee, or early at an Early Vote Center) regardless of declared party affiliation (i.e., a non-missing value equals voter participation).